kdpkst/INT104/README.md

 Programme: The major in which the student is enrolled

 ## Features
 - **Data Preprocessing:** Clean, preprocess, and transform the student marks dataset for model training and analysis.
 - **Classification:** Utilize machine learning algorithms to classify students into different majors based on their marks.
 - **Clustering:** Employ clustering techniques to group students with similar academic performances, enabling pattern discovery.

 ## Prerequisite

-- Python installed and configured
+- Python3
-- conda environment configured
+- anaconda

 ## Document
-project_report.pdf is the report for this project.
-[Click](./project_report.pdf) to read the report.
+For detailed information about this project, please [Click](./project/report.pdf) to read the report.